OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Clear-RecycleBin.md

 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"):
 ```

-`Clear-RecycleBin` prompts the user for confirmation to clear all recycle bins on the local
+`Clear-RecycleBin` prompts the user for confirmation.
-computer.

 ### 2: Clear a specified recycle bin